cartney06/Data-Science-Projects/Commuting in NYC/Readme.md

 # *__Commuting in New York City__*
 ## Project Description
+This was a project I completed as part of my Information Visualization class that was part of my Applied Data Science Masters program.

 We all know that commuting in New York City is a pain.
 This poster highlights the neighborhoods that have the longest commute times as well as how New Yorker's commute to work.
 From the analysis, I came across the following conclustions:
 - Residents in the outer Boroughs have the longest commute (no surprise here).
 - In NYC, there is a strong inverse relationship between commute time and average income per capita